refinedev/refine/documentation/docs/migration-guide.md

   </TabItem>
 </Tabs>

-## Custom Pages
+### Custom Pages

 `routes` prop of `<Refine/>` is deprecated.
 Custom routes must be handled by the router provider you choose.
 [Refer to Custom Pages documentation for a detailed guide][customPages]

-## Motivation behind breaking changes

-### `resources`

-Making `resources` property-based instead of component-based was necessary for Nextjs support.
-A property is also more flexible, dynamic and easier to configure compared to a component.

-### `routerProvider`

-Router layer is abstracted from the core for mainly Nextjs support.
-This also creates the opportunity for any other router solution to be used.

-### Custom Pages

-This is also related to abstracting away the router layer from core.
-Differences between (currently two) router provider are so big that adding a layer to cover both cases (possibly more in the future) is much harder to implement and maintain compared to letting everyone handle it with their own conventions.
-This also has the huge benefit of allowing maximum configurability for every respective provider.

 [refine]: /api-references/components/refine-config.md
 [resources]: /api-references/components/refine-config.md#resources